Stocks See Support from Favorable CPI Report

 US Stock Movers

-The Magnificent Seven stocks today are all trading higher, except for a -1.5% decline in Tesla (TSLA).
-Notable gainers include a +2.4% gain in Alphabet (GOOG), and gains of more than 1% in Nvidia (NVDA) and Amazon (AMZN).
+The Magnificent Seven stocks today are mostly trading higher, except for a -2% decline in Tesla (TSLA) and a small decline in Meta Platforms (META).
+Notable gainers include a +2.8% gain in Alphabet (GOOG), and gains of more than 1% in Nvidia (NVDA), Apple (AAPL), and Amazon (AMZN).

+Chip stocks are broadly higher today, supporting gains in tech stocks and the overall market.
+Advanced Micro Devices (AMD) is up more than +6%, and Micron Technology (MU) is up more than 4%.
+Broadcom (AVGO), Arm Holdings (ARM), and Lam Research (LRCX) are up more than +3%.
+Intel (INTC) is up +0.6% on a favorable earnings report and strong revenue guidance.

 Earnings Reports(10/24/2025)